octoper/octoper/README.md

 # Hey there 👋

-My name is Vaggelis and I'm a full-stack web developer, I live in Heraklion, Greece and I'm also a student at Computer Science Department of University of Crete.
+My name is Vaggelis and I'm a full-stack web developer, I live in Heraklion, Greece.

 I have been playing with a lot of languages and frameworks lately some of them are: